grrrwaaa/courses/film6246/index.md

 ### 3. Jan 19

 Simulator sickness.
-Game.

-Unreal level-building/roughing-out tutorial.
+Engine: level-building/roughing-out tutorial.

 **Tasks**

 Develop your first Unreal project level -- and bring it in next week (on a USB stick) to show.
 Keep a record of any questions you have, and any ideas that come that you'd like to know whether is possible / how to do, what you'd like to do next, and/or how you might like people to experience this space.
 We can discuss these ideas as you show it.

 ### 4. Jan 26

+Showing the first worlds, questions & discussion.

+Game/not game inspiration.

+Engine: foliage, embedding media, event triggers, post volumes.

+**Tasks**

+Continue working with the worlds.
+Begin sketching out ideas for a final project.

 ### 5. Feb 2